hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250926287v1-flower-a-flow-matching-solver-for-inverse-problems.md

 ---
 layout: default
-title: FLOWER: A Flow-Matching Solver for Inverse Problems
+title: "FLOWER: A Flow-Matching Solver for Inverse Problems"
 ---

 # FLOWER: A Flow-Matching Solver for Inverse Problems